prabhatpathania/langchain_py/README.md

-# Testing OpenAI modules with Langchain
+# Testing OpenAI modules with LangChain

-Here I have maintained some simple examples to playaround with Langchain modules and working with LLM
+Here I have maintained some simple examples to playaround with LangChain modules and working with LLM

 1. Pre-requisite: Generate an API key using link https://platform.openai.com/api-keys